-Clause 10 provides that no claim may be made against the Crown, an employee or agent of the Crown, or a council of a band "for anything done or omitted to be done in good faith in the exercise of their powers or the performance of their duties" in relation to a person whose name or whose parent's, grandparent's or other ancestor's name was removed by application of the person or the person's parent, grandparent or other ancestor.
+Clause 10 provides that no claim may be made against the Crown, an employee or agent of the Crown, or a council of a band "for anything done or omitted to be done in good faith in the exercise of their powers or the performance of their duties" in relation to a person whose name or whose parent's, grandparent's or other ancestor's name was removed by application of the person, the person's parent, grandparent or other ancestor.

-Similarly, clause 11(a) provides that no claim may be made against any party mentioned above in relation to a person's not being registered or failure to enter the person's name on a band list immediately before the provisions of this section come into force where the person or the person's parent, grandparent or other ancestor is entitled to be registered under amended section 6(1)(a.1) or 6(1)(a.3) (direct descendants of those entitled to be registered).
-Clause 11(b) provides that no claim may be made in relation to a person whose name or whose parent's, grandparent's or other ancestor's name was removed from the band list maintained by ISC due to marrying a person from another band.
+Similarly, clause 11(a) provides that no claim may be made against any of those mentioned above in relation to a person not being registered, or not having the person's name entered in a Band List immediately before the provisions of this section come into force and the person or the person's parent, grandparent or other ancestor is entitled to be registered under revised section 6(1)(a.1) or section 6(1)(a.3) (direct descendants of those entitled to be registered).
+Clause 11(b) provides that no claim can be made in relation to a person whose name or whose parent's, grandparent's or other ancestor's name was removed from the department's Band List due to marrying a person from another band.

 "No liability" clauses were included in both former Bill C-3 and former Bill S-3.
-During the then House of Commons Standing Committee on Aboriginal Affairs and Northern Development's consideration of former Bill C-3 (the McIvor amendments), that committee deleted the non-liability clause from the bill.
-56 That clause, however, was restored at report stage.
-57 Similarly, in its report reviewing the amendments made by Bill S-3 and the implementation of those provisions, the then Standing Senate Committee on Aboriginal Peoples recommended repealing the non-liability clauses in former Bill C-31, former Bill C-3 and former Bill S-3.
-58
+During the then House of Commons Standing Committee on Aboriginal Affairs and Northern Development's consideration of former Bill C-3 (the McIvor amendments), that committee deleted the "no liability" clause from the bill.
+59 That clause, however, was restored at report stage.
+60 Similarly, in its report reviewing the amendments made by Bill S-3 and the implementation of those provisions, the Standing Senate Committee on Indigenous Peoples recommended repealing the non-liability provisions contained in former Bill C-31, former Bill C-3 and former Bill S-3.
+61

-The non-liability clause contained in former Bill C-3 is the subject of a class action suit in Sarrazin v.
+The "no liability" clause contained in former Bill C-3 is the subject of a class action suit in Sarrazin v.
 The Attorney General of Canada.
-59 In that lawsuit, which has not yet proceeded to trial, 60 the plaintiffs seek, among other things, declarations "that the 1985 amendments to section 6 of the Indian Act are discriminatory and therefore unconstitutional"; and "that the doctrine of state immunity or section 9 [the non-liability clause] of the 2010 amendments do not protect the state from being ordered to compensate the damage sustained as a result of this discriminatory provision."
-61
+62 In that lawsuit, which has not yet proceeded to trial, 63 the plaintiffs seek, among other things, declarations "that the 1985 amendments to section 6 of the Indian Act are discriminatory and therefore unconstitutional"; and "that the doctrine of state immunity or section 9 [the no liability clause] of the 2010 amendments do not protect the state from being ordered to compensate the damage sustained as a result of this discriminatory provision."
+64

-With respect to the non-liability clause, the Department of Justice's Charter Statement on Bill C-38 asserts that
+With respect to the "no liability" clause, the Department of Justice's Charter Statement on Bill C-38 asserts that

 [t]he Bill's disallowance of claims for compensation by individuals who were previously not entitled to registration or to have their name entered on a Band List may be considered a race-based distinction because it is imposed in a context exclusive to Indigenous persons.
 The following considerations support the consistency of this provision with section 15.
 The provision does not impose a new limit or one specific to Indigenous persons.
-Rather, the provision confirms for greater certainty an immunity that already exists under the law, and that applies generally to any claim for damages by any person based on good faith conduct in relation to a law subsequently found to be unconstitutional.62
+Rather, the provision confirms for greater certainty an immunity that already exists under the law, and that applies generally to any claim for damages by any person based on good faith conduct in relation to a law subsequently found to be unconstitutional.65